 Cambridge IGCSE and reforms to GCSE in England

 We have developed new versions of Cambridge IGCSE in First Language English, English Literature and mathematics as an option for schools in England once reformed domestic GCSEs are in use.
 These syllabuses are now accredited and funded for use in schools from September 2015.
 We have now been notified by the Department for Education that these new syllabuses will not be included in school performance tables.
 You can read our response to their decision here.

 In 2015 and 2016, to gain a qualification in English for the purposes of the English Baccalaureate and the headline measure five A*–C grades including mathematics and English, students must achieve a grade A* – C in First Language English and any grade in English Literature.
 The syllabuses do not need to be provided by the same exam board.
 Please note that English Second Language does not count towards this headline measure.

 To count in the English Baccalaureate all three single science qualifications must be taken and grades A*–C achieved in two of them.
 The science qualifications do not need to be provided by the same exam board and can be a mixture of IGCSE and GCSE qualifications.

-From 2013 only the Cambridge International Level 1/Level 2 Certificates will be included in the UK government’s school performance tables and count towards the English Baccalaureate.
+From 2013 only the Cambridge International Level 1/Level 2 Certificates will be included in the government’s (England only) school performance tables and count towards the English Baccalaureate.